Choosing the Right Investment Metals

 Certified-Graded Coins

 Certified-Graded coins are full numismatic coins and, by definition, carry high collector premiums well above the corresponding spot price.
 These coins are graded by two of the world’s most respected grading companies: Numismatic Guaranty Corporation (NGC) and Professional Coin Grading Service (PCGS).
 These coins are sealed in a transparent hard casing with a barcode and graded as Mint State (MS), 60 to 70.
 The higher the number, the higher the value of the coin.
-Certified-Graded coins are bought mostly by collectors, not investors who are typically trying to get the most metal content for their dollar.
+Certified-Graded coins are bought mostly by collectors, not investors, who are typically trying to get the most metal content for their dollar.